 Categories: Minnesota, Winona • Tags: ariel view, Blue Heron Coffeehouse, Bluff Country Co-op, bluffs, cold, ducks, frozen, ice, lake, Lake Winona, minnesota, parking lot, pond, slush, snow, snow day, street, visitors center, winona, Winona Bluffs, winter

-Categories: Boerne, Louisiana, Lubbock, Mackinac, Magnolia, Michigan, Minnesota, New Mexico, New Orleans, Riviera, San Antonio, Santa Fe, Texas, Winona, Ypsilanti • Tags: beer garten, black and white, boerne, bridge, bronze statues, cafe, canal street, church, courtyard, downtown, farm house, french quarter, garza theater, gate, horses, house, iron, jackson square, lamb, Lubbock, mackinac, magnolia, main street, new mexico, new orleans, pennisular paper co., pie shop, pond, post, riviera, san antonio shoe factory, santa fe, shotgun house, signs, street, texas, the myrtles, water tower, ypsilanti
+Categories: Boerne, Louisiana, Lubbock, Mackinac, Magnolia, Michigan, Minnesota, New Mexico, New Orleans, Riviera, San Antonio, Santa Fe, Texas, Winona, Ypsilanti • Tags: beer garten, black and white, black and white photography, boerne, bridge, bronze statues, cafe, canal street, church, courtyard, downtown, farm house, french quarter, garza theater, gate, horses, house, iron, jackson square, lamb, Lubbock, mackinac, magnolia, main street, new mexico, new orleans, pennisular paper co., photography, pie shop, pond, post, riviera, san antonio shoe factory, santa fe, shotgun house, signs, street, texas, the myrtles, water tower, ypsilanti

 Levelland, TX ~ Levelland is about forty minutes away from Lubbock, TX.
 This is a nice drive if you want to get out of town for a while (assuming you live in Lubbock).
 Plenty of fields and sky to admire on the way, and a beautiful park and town square to enjoy when you arrive.
 We even drove out here once just to do laundry.